DutchMoney/transaction-server-cpp-v1/README.md

 - [X] Add Google Test to CMake
 - [X] Add single threaded tests
 - [X] Add all tests and their description to README
-- [ ] Test out adding multiple items to multiple users concurrently
+- [X] Test out adding multiple items to multiple users concurrently
-- [ ] Add read/write locks per item/user in transaction
+- [X] Add read/write locks per item/user in transaction (only added a reader writer lock for the item map)

 ## Future
 ### Threading